XYWAV and Idiopathic Hypersomnia (IH) FAQs

 XYWAV is thought to work during sleep to help with the symptoms of Idiopathic Hypersomnia during the day.
 The exact way XYWAV works for the treatment of Idiopathic Hypersomnia is unknown.

 The efficacy of XYWAV was studied in 115 people aged 19-75 with Idiopathic Hypersomnia.
 The XYWAV Idiopathic Hypersomnia clinical study was a double-blind, randomized withdrawal trial.
 That means all people in the clinical study started treatment with XYWAV.
+Some participants continued taking their stimulant or wake-promoting agent along with XYWAV.
 They all adjusted XYWAV to a stable dose (the dose that worked best for them).
 Then they were randomly assigned to continue treatment with XYWAV or switched to placebo for 2 weeks.
 Neither the clinical investigators nor the people in the study knew who got XYWAV or who got placebo.

 The most common side effects in adult patients treated with XYWAV in the Idiopathic Hypersomnia clinical study included nausea, headache, dizziness, anxiety, insomnia, decreased appetite, excessive sweating (hyperhidrosis), vomiting, diarrhea, dry mouth, parasomnia (a sleep disorder that can include abnormal dreams, abnormal rapid eye movement [REM] sleep, sleep paralysis, sleep talking, sleep terror, sleep-related eating disorder, sleepwalking, and other abnormal sleep-related events), sleepiness (somnolence), fatigue, and tremor.
 In patients who remained on treatment, side effects tended to occur early and diminish over time.